Federal agents clash with protesters day after ICE officer fatally shoots woman

 Watch CBS News

-A 2018 graduate from the University of Missouri (M-I-Z!), Adam got his start in television working for CBS in Madison, Wis.
+Before that, Adam graduated from the University of Missouri (M-I-Z!) in 2018 - and got his start in television working for CBS in Madison, Wis.
 While in Wisconsin, he married his college sweetheart, who worked against him at a competing news station in town.
-A new opportunity for his wife brought the two to Minnesota in October 2021.

-After joining the WCCO team in December 2021, Adam has worked to immerse himself in all of the things that make the Twin Cities so special.
-He enjoys exploring the trails of Bloomington and volunteering with middle school and high school students at River Valley Church.
-Adam and his wife Caroline currently call the city of Bloomington home.
+Since joining the WCCO team in December 2021, Adam has worked to immerse himself in all of the things that make the Twin Cities so special.
+He and his wife have also welcomed two children and a dog into their home since then!

 An uptown Minneapolis church put its money where its mouth was Saturday — or at least, where its communities' mouth was.